ng-doc/ng-doc/apps/ng-doc/src/app/pages/docs/features/markdown/index.md

 ### Loading code from a file

-You can also load the code from a file, for this you need to specify the `file` attribute, and the path to the file **relative** to your template
+You can also load the code from a file, for this you need to specify the `file` parameter, and the path to the file **relative** to your template

 ````markdown name="index.md"